 Regardless of indication, in patients with mild hepatic dysfunction (Child-Pugh score 5-6) a dose of 60 mg once daily should not be exceeded.
-In patients with moderate hepatic dysfunction (Child-Pugh score 7-9), regardless of indication, the dose of 30 mg once daily should not be exceeded.
+In patients with moderate hepatic dysfunction (Child-Pugh score 7-9), regardless of indication, the dose of 60 mg once every two days should not be exceeded; administration of 30 mg once daily can also be considered.

 Clinical experience is limited particularly in patients with moderate hepatic dysfunction and caution is advised.
-There is no clinical experience in patients with severe hepatic dysfunction (Child-Pugh score ≥ 10); therefore, its use is contra-indicated in these patients.
+There is no clinical experience in patients with severe hepatic dysfunction (Child-Pugh score $\geq 10$ ); therefore, its use is contra-indicated in these patients.